rzddkh/store-front-api/README.md

 ```
 \dt
 ```
 9. To run the preconfigured tests first you need to set the ENV=test in the .env file.
 Then use the following command in store-front-api folder.
-You should see the results all passed:
+You should see that the results are all passed:
 ```
 npm run test
 ```
 10. If you want to run the preconfigured test on dev database.
 First set the ENV=dev in the .env file.
 Then use the following command in store-front-api folder.
-You should see the results all passed:
+You should see that the results are all passed:
 ```
 npm run test_dev_db
 ```